WordPress-Phoenix/abstract-plugin-base/README.md

 # Usage

 ## Why should you use this library when building your plugin?
 By building your plugin using OOP principals, and extending this Plugin_Base class object, you will be able to quickly and efficiently build your plugin, allowing it to be simple to start, but giving it the ability to grow complex without changing its architecture.
 Immediate features include:

 - Built in SPL Autoload for your includes folder, should you follow WordPress codex naming standards for class files.
 - Template class provides you all the best practices for standard plugin initialization
 - Minimizes code needed / maintenance of your main plugin file.
 - Assists developers new to WordPress plugin development in file / folder architecture.
 - By starting all your plugins with the same architecture, we create a standard thats better for the dev community.

-## Simplist example of the main plugin file
+## Main plugin file example

 ```php
 /**